tapka/pedigree/README.md

 Do you want your website to look more professional?
 You can use Tapka with custom domain - like [Budweis Jack](http://www.budweisjack.cz/en).

-Or you can take it to the next level and we'll create a custom design for you- like [Anachsunamun](http://www.anachsunamun.cz/en/jack-russell-terrier/future-litters).
+Or you can take it to the next level and we'll create a custom design for you - like [Anachsunamun](http://www.anachsunamun.cz/en/jack-russell-terrier/females).

 ## Motivation for this app